 The global pandemic will undoubtably depress equity investments in medical device startups.
-In response, REV•1 announces a nimble, efficient and accelerated approach to new device development and commercialization.
+In response, Rev.1 announces a nimble, efficient and accelerated approach to new device development and commercialization.

 Rev.1 Engineering announced today the formal launch of their virtual medical device startup suite of services.
 The approach conserves investor dollars while accelerating the commercialization process of new medical products.

-“This isn’t experimental,” said Eric Johnson, co-founder and CEO of REV•1.
+“This isn’t experimental,” said Eric Johnson, co-founder and CEO of Rev.1.
 “We’ve demonstrated our process, repeatedly, with several clients over the past six years.”

 Second, it eliminates many of the bottlenecks that result from a new technical team navigating a steep learning curve.
 This results in a much faster road to market launch.

-Topera, a cardiac mapping company and former client of REV•1, went from a startup with an idea, to being acquired by Abbott in just over four years.
-Working exclusively with REV•1, Topera invested $4.75 million in device develop and another $25 million in clinical studies and product launch.
+Topera, a cardiac mapping company and former client of Rev.1, went from a startup with an idea, to being acquired by Abbott in just over four years.
+Working exclusively with Rev.1, Topera invested $4.75 million in device develop and another $25 million in clinical studies and product launch.
 The company was acquired for $250 million in cash, plus milestone payments.

-Ablative Solutions, a current client of REV•1 that has also followed the virtual model, has efficiently moved through development to secure their Series D round of $77 million in equity financing in support of extensive clinical studies.
+Ablative Solutions, a current client of Rev.1 that has also followed the virtual model, has efficiently moved through development to secure their Series D round of $77 million in equity financing in support of extensive clinical studies.

-“What’s so satisfying for me, on a personal level, is the fact that both of the founders of these two companies have returned to REV•1 to do this again with their subsequent startups,” added Eric.
+“What’s so satisfying for me, on a personal level, is the fact that both of the founders of these two companies have returned to Rev.1 to do this again with their subsequent startups,” added Eric.
 “That’s validating.”